-Who Is Satan, And Where Did He Come From ?
+Who or What Is Satan, And Where Did Satan Come From ?

-There are lots of questions that people have about Satan, but the bible doesn’t answer them all.
-There’s a lot of figurative and symbolic language used in certain parts of the bible, and many times, people get the wrong impression, thinking that certain passages of scripture that use this symbolic language, is talking about Satan, when it’s not.
+There are lots of questions that people have about satan, but the bible doesn’t answer them all.
+There’s a lot of figurative and symbolic language used in certain parts of the bible, and many times, people get the wrong impression, thinking that certain passages of scripture that use this symbolic language, are talking about satan, when they’re not.

 This study might challenge your thinking a bit, when compared to what you may already have been taught to believe.
 So please, let’s simply listen to what God’s word has to say, and draw only the necessary conclusions.
 Once we do that, let’s then be satisfied knowing what the Lord has chosen to reveal to us about Satan, and not become too dogmatic about what He has chosen NOT to reveal.